LucianoZu/mydockers/README.md

 ### native-script-devenv
 This is an image with NodeJS, Visual Studio Code and Android SDK preinstalled.
 It contains all you need for develop Nativescript apps.

+### dart-devenv
+This is an image with Dart SDK (from google) and Visual Studio Code with Dart plugin preinstalled.
+This image is suitable to develop Web and Server-Side applications.

 ## to relax

 ### adunanza